semijacks/dot-frontend-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To start the backend server

 In the project directory, you can run:

+### `npm start backend`

+Runs the server in the development mode.\
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

+## To start the front web-app

+In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the server in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\